 North Boulder has its own district, too.
 This one is all about art, so head here if you want something unique.
 The NoBo Art District organizes First Friday Artwalks, where you can visit artist studios and shop right at the source of creation.
 The district is a group of more than 200 local artists and creative businesses along Broadway on the most northern edge of town.

-A few creative highlights here include Marisol Imports and The Amazing Garage Sale, where you can find the coolest retro furniture and home goods.
+A few creative highlights here include The Amazing Garage Sale, where you can find the coolest retro furniture and home goods, and DSH Perfumes/The Essence Studio, where you can get custom perfume crafted specifically for your body and style.

 Flatiron Crossing Mall